Babugouda/docs/Transactions.md

 Link: https://dzone.com/articles/spring-transaction-management

-#Isolation:
+## Isolation:
 @Transactional (isolation=Isolation.READ_COMMITTED)'

 The default is Isolation.DEFAULT

-Most of the times, we will use default unless and until you have specific requirements.
+Most of the time, we will use default unless and until you have specific requirements.

 Informs the transaction (tx) manager that the following isolation level should be used for the current tx.
 Should be set at the point from where the tx starts because we cannot change the isolation level after starting a tx.

 DEFAULT: Use the default isolation level of the underlying database.